MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/custom-audience.md

 Defines a custom audience that can be downloaded and uploaded in a bulk file.

 > [!NOTE]
 > Only update of the *Audience* (audience name) and *Description* fields are supported for upload.
-You cannot add or delete a custom audience using the Bing Ads API.
+You can delete but cannot add a custom audience using the Bing Ads API.
 Having said that, you can add and delete ad group custom audience associations and exclusions.

 > [!NOTE]
 > Not everyone has this feature yet.
 If you don’t, don’t worry.
 It’s coming soon.